fenago/nlp-fundamentals/lab_guides/Lab_1.md

 -   Implement various preprocessing tasks
 -   Describe the various phases of an NLP project

-In this chapter, you will learn about the basics of natural language processing and various preprocessing steps that are required to clean and analyze the data.
+In this lab, you will learn about the basics of natural language processing and various preprocessing steps that are required to clean and analyze the data.